kfrichards/Public-Health-Disease-Surveillance-Architecture-Development-Project/README.md

 OpenEMR is an open-source EHR software system designed to streamline and digitize the workflows of healthcare providers.
 OpenEMR was securely installed on each VM with Ubuntu server

 <h3> &nbsp;Synthea </h3>
 Synthea is an open-source software application used to generate synthetic patient data for use in healthcare simulation, research, and testing purposes.
-Synthea was uccessfully installed to generate patient and Covid-19 messages within a geographic region to simulate disease outbreak.
+Synthea was successfully installed to generate patient and Covid-19 messages within a geographic region to simulate disease outbreak.

 <h3> &nbsp;HAPI-FHIR Configuration </h3>
 HAPI-FHIR is an open-source implementation of the Fast Healthcare Interoperability Resources (FHIR) standard.
 HAPI-FHIR was installed and configured within the UPHIE VM.